HoussemBL/rabbitMQ-production-consumption/README.md

 As a prototype, a RabbtiqMQ instance is to be set up.

 The following components are to be programmed:

 ● A producer that reads the sample data and emits it at random intervals between 0-1 second.
-Use an exchange that makes sense for the task.
-Exchange.

 ● In RabbitMQ Consumer, which reads this data from a queue, performs the following aggregations, and stores the results:

   ○ Global number of edits per minute.

   ○ Number of edits of the German Wikipedia per minute.

 <!--
 ## Command in terminal